joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2021/2021-01-05-am-now_sings_my_soul_psalm.md

 Is it I?

 Let me try my best
-  let me abstain from sinlet me not look at porn let me not lust after someone eclipseslet me not steal let me not lifelet me not swell in predestinedlet me fail not in helping those in need let me do good.
+  let me abstain from sin
+  let me not look at porn
+  let me not lust after someone eclipses let me not steal let me not life let me not swell in predestined let me fail not in helping those in need let me do good.

 Oh but everything I do is infected with sin